kovasky/idrac-pid-fan-control/README.md

 - **PID-based control**: for smooth and continuous fan speed adjustments.
 - **Optional scanning mode**: to map fan speed percentages to actual RPM values.
 The script cycles through a set of fan speeds and measures the corresponding RPM values to estimate a fan curve.
 - **iDrac 9 compatible**: can disable “third-party PCIe” fan response mode so that fans do not go to full throttle when control returns to Dell’s profile.
+- **No third-party libraries**: all operations are performed using only the built-in libraries of Python.

 ---